Many workplaces use knives and blades on a regular basis.

 - Ensure butchers' steels for knife sharpening have hand guards.

-- Provide guarding on slicing machines, e.g. a thumb guard to cover the blade at the far end of each cut.
+- Provide guarding on slicing machines, for example a thumb guard to cover the blade at the far end of each cut.

 - Provide knives with waterproof handles that can be sterilised.